Crises of Communication: Sustainability and Trumpism

 The popular narrative around elections is that they make ‘the people’ the foundation of all political power.
 After the election, politicians—servants of the people—are supposed to put the will of the people into action.
 However, according to Luhmann, the idea that the people are the source of all power in a liberal democracy is a myth.
 Instead, the people function more as an audience, much like in a talent show, where they get to elect a winner at specific, pre-determined moments, but do not control the larger system.
 The ‘show’ of politics is a much larger, self-sustaining system, where politicians, the state, and the voters all play their roles and influence one another, but the system ultimately serves itself.

+In democratic politics, the state, politicians, and voters are mutually interdependent, each contributing to the reproduction of the political system.
+Elections, therefore, are symbolic procedures in Luhmann’s view.
+They confer legitimacy on the political system by symbolically invoking the will of the people, but in reality, such a unified will does not exist.
+For example, many people abstain from voting, and a significant portion of the population may not be eligible to vote at all.
 Moreover, election outcomes are shaped by arbitrary rules—they are contigent.
 In the U.S., for example, the popular vote does not directly determine the outcome; instead, the electoral college decides the presidency, often making a few swing states the key deciders.
 In Germany, government coalitions are typically formed after elections, yet no single voter casts a ballot for the specific coalition that ends up governing.
 These complexities highlight how elections, while significant, are far from a straightforward expression of a unified popular will.

 How did we vote?
 But did we really vote, or did the people just roll the dice? […] What individuals actually think, if anything at all, when they mark ballots, remains unknown.
 This alone suffice not to […] conceive of public opinion as the general expression of the opinions of individuals. – (Luhmann, 2002)